brettz9/i18nizeElement/README.md

 `lang` and `dir`) after a Promise microtask.
-This is because Jamilih at present processes attributes and properties on elements before appending them to their parent, and `i18nizeElement` defines settings conditional on the element's ancestors.
+This is because Jamilih at present processes attributes and properties on elements before appending them to their parent, and `i18nizeElement` defines settings which depend on the element's intended ancestors being present.

 ## License